 Bodo, NIPI Italia:

 The real luxury in fashion is represented by sustainability and, with the environmental emergency we are experiencing, sustainability must be an urgent call and the starting point of the whole creative process.
-The sustainability paradigm should be leading the entire supply chain: the choice of raw materials, producing process, distribution, to the way it is sold and finally disposed consumers.
+The sustainability paradigm should be leading the entire supply chain: the choice of raw materials, producing process, distribution, to the way it is sold and finally disposed of by end consumers.

 Testino:

-We need to properly address sustainable fashion not as a trend but as business model that sustainable in all its aspects: social, cultural, ecological and financial.
+We need to properly address sustainable fashion, not as a trend but as a business model that is sustainable in all its aspects: social, cultural, ecological and financial.
 To reach a consensus, we require a social agreement between all drivers influencing sustainability: governments, regulatory and markets pressures, value creation and innovation, equity, authenticity, functionality, localism and exclusivity.

 MATERIALS AND PRODUCTION: PRACTICAL SOLUTIONS AND CASE STUDIES